apettinen/Office-2016-Packaging/README.md

 ## RemoveOffice2011
 This script follows the work by Richard Purves, but adds the removal of all Office 2011 components except Lync.
 All receipts are forgotten and applications removed - including Microsoft Auto Update and Microsoft Error Reporting.

-You could you the script as a Munki-on-demand if you wish.
+You could use the script as a Munki-on-demand if you wish.

 Here's an example to add to your pkginfo file:
 ```